cwcomiskey/Misc/macro/README.md

-# Macro project shenanigans; and lots of helpful datasets, esp. for building cpir package.
+# Macro project shenanigans

+## ...and lots of helpful datasets, esp. for building cpir package.